-In my previous post about the U.S. trademark registration process, I mentioned that a potential obstacle to registration can be the trademark office action.
+Office actions are a potential obstacle to the successful registration of your trademark.
 After filing a trademark application, you might receive a trademark office action from the examining attorney assigned to your application.
 These can raise a number of issues, which can range from trivial to nearly impossible to overcome.
 But no matter what issues or questions the examining attorney has with your application, you must file a response.
-And your response needs to be filed within six months.
-This post will look at some of the issues that might come up in the trademark office action, and show you where the response can be filed.
+That response needs to be filed within six months of the date you received the office action.

 On the other hand, there are some issues the trademark examining attorney may raise that can be difficult to overcome without a strong legal argument.
 For example, a trademark examining attorney finding that your mark is likely to be confused with an existing registration or pending application will not be easy to overcome.
 This is why I recommend performing a trademark search before filing an application.
 They also might refuse registration on the basis that your mark is generic or descriptive.
-A trademark attorney can give you a good idea whether you are likely to face these issues before you file your application, as well.
-If your trademark office action is related to one of these issues, you will probably need to file an argument.
+If you hire a trademark attorney, they can give you a good idea as to whether you are likely to face these issues before you file your application, as well.
+If your trademark office action is related to one of these issues, you will most likely need to file an argument.
 This argument will try to persuade the trademark examining attorney to withdraw their refusal.
 It is something that you will almost certainly want a trademark attorney to prepare and file on your behalf.

 If your trademark office action response successfully addresses all the issues, your trademark application will be approved for publication.
 If not, the examining attorney will issue a final office action.
 Your first option at this point would be to file an appeal.
 That would go to the Trademark Trial and Appeal Board.
 You can also file what is called a Request for Reconsideration.